 When you finish brewing espresso, the used grounds are disposed of in a waste drawer.
 While semi-automatic espresso machines require you to wash out the used puck after each use, this Magnifica super automatic espresso maker lets you off the hook.
 This feature can be especially useful when you are making back to back coffee drinks.

 With each coffee maker, you will find both pros and cons if you look hard enough.
 Let’s review each so you can best decide if this is the right bean to cup espresso maker for your needs.

 The De’Longhi Magnifca has a lot of great design features going for it.
 With this super automatic espresso machine, you can:

 - Brews with 15 bars of pressure

-- Automatically grind your favorite fresh beans with its quiet burr grinder – so no need for a manual grinder, which also saves you time.
+- Automatically grind your favorite fresh beans with its quiet burr grinder – so no need for a separate manual or electric grinder which also saves you time.

 - Brew fresh espresso with the touch of a button – meaning you don’t need to be a trained barista to pull the perfect espresso